 Mr. Humes was one of the pioneers of the Negro Baseball League and he marched alongside Dr. King and was an essential part of the Civil Rights Movement in Birmingham, AL. I had the opportunity to meet Mr. Humes while working with the Birmingham Tourism Board to retrace the Civil Rights Movement.
 The State of Alabama is tackling its long history of racism head-on, and they are encouraging everyone to ask the hard questions about race and the individual roles we play in the racially charged climate we find ourselves in this year.

-The museum discusses the history of baseball through the eyes of Birmingham and the African American players who paved the way for future athletes to not only play sports, but to also have the freedom to speak out against social and political injustices.
-Sports and Politics is not a new thing.
+The African American players who paved the way for future athletes to not only play sports but to also have the freedom to speak out against social and political injustices.
+The Relationship Between Sports and Politics is not a new thing.

 The Negro Southern League Museum also features a full-time research center that explores the integration of baseball, players from Birmingham who made it to the Major Leagues, and it features an exhibit on the Birmingham Industrial League.